gesquive/dispatch/README.md

 }
 ```

-`auth-token` is the only required field.
+`auth-token` is the only required field. dispatch also checks to see if the `email` field is a valid email address.

 ### Javascript example
 ```javascript